Franz Xaver von Baader: Politics

 Baader argued that two things were requisite in the state: common submission to the ruler (without which there would be civil war or invasion) and inequality of rank (without which there would be no organization).
-As Baader considered God alone to be the true ruler of mankind, he argued that loyalty to a government can only be secured or given when it was truly Christian; he opposed despotism, socialism, liberalism equally.
-His idea state was a civil community ruled by the Catholic Church, whose principles opposed both passive and irrational pietism and the excessively rational doctrines of Protestantism.
+As Baader considered God alone to be the true ruler of mankind, he argued that loyalty to a government can be secured or given only when it was truly Christian; he opposed despotism, socialism, liberalism equally.
+His ideal state was a civil community ruled by the Catholic Church, whose principles opposed both passive and irrational pietism and the excessively rational doctrines of Protestantism.

-Gender issues
+Regarding the sexes

 One of Baader's central ideas is his concept of androgyny:

 Following the literal wording of the first of Genesis's two accounts of the creation of man, Baader says that Man was originally an androgynous being.
 Neither man nor woman is the "image and likeness of God" but only the androgyne.
 Both sexes are equally fallen from the original divinity of the androgyne.
 Androgynism is man's likeness to God, his supernatural upsurge.
 Hence it follows that sexes must cease and vanish.
 From these positions Baader interpreted the sacrament of marriage as a symbolic restitution of angelic bisexuality:

 Ultimately Christ's sacrifice will make possible a restoration of the primal androgyny.
 Baader believed that primordial androgyny would return as the world neared its end.